ralf-tischer/md-toc/README.md

 * `-s` or `--sub`: if set, browse all paths sub-directories, optional
 * `-l` or `--level`: maximum level of headings to be included to TOC, optional, default=99

-When finished, delete the local copy of md-toc:
+When finished, delete the local copy of _MD-TOC_:
 ```bash
 rm md_toc.py
 ```